kyle-tennison/onpy/guide.md

 def intersects(
         self, origin: tuple[float, float, float], direction: tuple[float, float, float] ) -> "EntityFilter":
-    """Gets the queries that intersect an infinite line
+    """Get the queries that intersect an infinite line

     Args:
         origin: The origin on the line.
 This can be any point that lays on